mhkeller/layercake/src/content/guide/03-layercake-props.md

 If the scale you pass in has a customized range – e.g. `zScale={scaleOrdinal(schemeCategory10)}` – Layer Cake preserves it.
 Otherwise, it manages the range for you, setting it to the pixel dimensions of the chart.
 Set an explicit [xRange](/guide#xrange) to override a customized range.

+There's one range Layer Cake can't recognize as yours: `[0, 1]`.
+That's what most d3 scales come with out of the box and there's no way to ask a scale whether someone set it deliberately, so a scale arriving with `[0, 1]` is treated as untouched and gets the chart's dimensions instead.
+If you want a `[0, 1]` coordinate system, say so with the prop – `xRange={[0, 1]}` – which is never ambiguous and always wins.

 See the [Column chart](/example/Column) for an example of passing in a `d3.scaleBand()` to override the default.

 <!-- generated:Scale -->